-Almost everyone that was living, working, and visiting in the town was Australian.
+Almost everyone living, working, and visiting the town was Australian.
 I love Australians, but I wanted a more Japanese feel.
 The few times I went out for après, I felt like I was at an Australian frat party.

 In short, I’m delighted I gave Rusutsu a shot.
 It’s only an hour from Niseko, but is worlds away.
 Sicker trees, better snow, more Japanese culture, and fewer people.